 • Ability to work flexible hours including nights and weekends.

 Qualifications: High School graduate and two years of customer service experience that included using computerized data systems and the processing of sales receipts.

-To Apply: To apply, please come by the box office at 66 S Cooper to complete and application or submit a resume and cover letter via e-mail to email@example.com.
+To Apply: To apply for this position, submit a resume and cover letter via e-mail to firstname.lastname@example.org.
 Please type “BOX OFFICE ASSOCIATE” in the subject line of your e-mail.
 No phone calls.
 Playhouse on the Square is an equal opportunity employer.

 Types of Internships